 No matter what I do, I am always wrong.

-If you are having some of the above irrational thoughts concerning guilt and would like to talk about them, please do not hesitate to contact me by either submitting to me a Long Question, a Short Question, or you may schedule a Telephone Counseling Session with me.
+If you are having some of the above irrational thoughts concerning guilt and would like to talk about them, please do not hesitate to contact me by either sending me an email question, or you may schedule a Telephone Counseling Session with me.
 Please see below for instructions on how to contact me.

 Patricia Jones, M.A.